bartosz-makowski/therapists-reviewer/README.md

 ##### Test:

-I have tried to write a new review, this uncovered a bug allowing to use spacebar to leave an empty review.
-More information about this can be seen in bugs section.
+I have tried to write a new review, this uncovered a bug allowing to use a spacebar to leave an empty review.
+This issue couldn't be fixed with the **pattern** attribute.
+I will need to research this issue and improve it in the next release of this application.
-I was able to see all my reviews when accessed my ccount page.
+I was able to see all my reviews when accessed my account page.
 I have tried to update one of the reviews, no problems were detected.
 I tried to delete one of the reviews, this test uncovered a need for a confirmation alert to avoid accidental removal of the review from database.